petermsiegel/f-string-apl/README.md

     (b) 1 ∆F…

-then <span class="marginnote">This assumes the resulting dfn is called with the same arguments in the same calling environment in the same state.
+then <span class="margin-note">This assumes the resulting dfn is called with the same arguments in the same calling environment in the same state.
 </span>
 **∆F** returns a **dfn** that, *when called later*, will return precisely the same character expression as for *(a)*.
 This is most useful when you are making repeated use of an *f-string*, since the overhead for analyzing the *f-string* contents _once_ will be amortized over all the calls.